Gardening in the Waldorf-Inspired Kindergarten Homeschool

 Let the children play

 Young children can be involved in gardening in so many ways, but the main thing is to let them come to you.
 Your job as the parent-teacher in a Waldorf-inspired kindergarten is to engage in purposeful, rhythmical, creative, and meaningful work, and allow your children to join you as it fits into their play.
 Gardening is probably my favorite way to engage in meaningful work alongside my children because they can run around and play to their heart's content while I keep my hands and heart busy in the garden.
-And when they want to garden as well there are so many ways to get them involved.
+And when they want to garden as well there are so many ways to get them involved - digging, planting, watering, weeding, hauling, harvesting, snacking right from the vine, and helping in the kitchen.

 I think it's also really lovely to provide a little space for the children to plant their own garden however they wish!